jtescher/jtescher.github.io/_drafts/using-conventions-to-keep-your-code-simple.md

 ## Tests

 Testing is an essential part of application development as it provides crucial feedback on your application architecture and design during the dev process as well as providing confidence while refactoring.
-Scala applications prefer [ScalaTest](http://www.scalatest.org) over [Specs2](https://etorreborre.github.io/specs2) and include integration tests and unit tests in the same package as the source files.
+For Scala applications prefer [ScalaTest](http://www.scalatest.org) over [Specs2](https://etorreborre.github.io/specs2) and include integration tests and unit tests in the same package as the source files.